 The MSN program addresses AACN’s The Essentials of Master’s Education in Nursing (2011). http://www.aacnnursing.org/Portals/42/Publications/MastersEssentials11.pdf

 The DNP program addresses AACN’s Essentials of Doctoral Education for Advanced Nursing Practice (2006). http://www.aacnnursing.org/Portals/42/Publications/DNPEssentials.pdf

-The specialty nurse practitioner programs address the core and population-focused nurse practitioner competencies (family and mental health) set forth by the National Organization of Nurse Practitioner Faculties (NONPF) (2013-2017) and core competencies set forth by American College of Nurse-Midwives (ACNM) (2012).
+The specialty nurse practitioner programs address the core and population-focused nurse practitioner competencies (family, mental health, adult gerontology primary care) set forth by the National Organization of Nurse Practitioner Faculties (NONPF) (2013-2017) and core competencies set forth by American College of Nurse-Midwives (ACNM) (2012).